CaseyLeab1/Code_Projects/README.md

 2. Required Software:python and a python code editor

+3. There is a .env file which maintains the program variables that are configurable in situations where the files have different layouts, The AWS url changes, etc...

 # Build and Test
 Open the python project in a python code editor.